Equine Assisted Services

 Equine-assisted services(EAS) incorporates equine activities and/or the equine environment into therapeutic sessions.
 EAS can include riding, mounted or ground activities, grooming, stable work, games, activities, sensory trail, or obstacles.
 Service goals are related to the client’s needs and the medical professional’s standards of practice.
 EAS involves clients, volunteers, and instructors.

 Horses of Hope’s (HOH) staff is very skilled in developing, adapting and expanding equine assisted services to address emotional, physical, cognitive and behavioral challenges.
-We have worked with more than 114 physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, intellectual disability, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorder, and hearing and visual impairment.
+Clients we work with might have one or more physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, intellectual disability, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorder, and hearing and visual impairment.

 Spending time with a horse is a beneficial activity for anyone challenged with a physical, cognitive, emotional or behavioral disability.
 In the United States, approximately 1 in 4 people have some kind of developmental challenge that significantly impacts their daily life.
 Equine assisted services are one option for helping those individuals.